Executive Director, Global Engagement: Rosemary Max, EdD

 The Department of Sociology, Anthropology, Social Work and Criminal Justice offers an Archaeology in Israel program annually which includes three weeks working on excavations at sites of historical importance in association with the Hebrew University of Jerusalem.

-Other faculty-led international programs include the British Studies at Oxford program, Classical Theatre in Hydra, Greece, Art History in Volterra, Italy and Cinema Studies at the Toronto International Film Festival.
+Other faculty-led international programs include the British Studies at Oxford program, Classical Theatre in Hydra, Greece, Art History in Volterra, Italy and Film at the Toronto International Film Festival.
 The Department of Biological Sciences offers field courses in Tropical Ecology in Costa Rica and other locations, and the School of Nursing offers a two-week Nursing Research program in Padova, Italy.
 The German Contemporary Dance program runs every three years in Berlin.
 The School of Business Administration offers a variety of international programs for both undergraduates and MBA students.
 New programs are developed each year.

 Through the National Student Exchange, Oakland University students may study away for a semester or a full academic year at one of more than 170 participating colleges and universities throughout North America, including Canada, Puerto Rico, the Virgin Islands, Guam, and Hawaii.
 Students pay OU tuition while on exchange and in most cases are eligible to take any courses at their host university for which they have the pre-requisites.